 In order to fulfil this task and not to engage in overexploitation, which ultimately calls his own existence into question, man must recognise the ecological laws of nature and take them into account, even if there are still and again and again people who believe that they can abolish nature and rely entirely on technology, or vice versa, people who follow dogmatic or fundamentalist currents completely uncritically and in a frightening manner.

-We will deal primarily with natural ecological conditions, as it would go beyond the scope of this abridged version to also deal in detail with secondary ecosystems created by humans and the various stages of degradation, especially since the ecological laws of nature are best discernible in natural ecosystems, which are therefore in a dynamic equilibrium.
-Natural ecosystems are the reference point for sustainability.
-They serve as role models.
+We will deal primarily with natural ecological systems and conditions, as it would go beyond the scope of this abridged version to also deal in detail with all the secondary ecosystems created by humans and the various stages of degradation, especially since the ecological laws of nature are best discernible in natural ecosystems, which are therefore in a dynamic equilibrium.
+Natural ecosystems are the models and the reference point for sustainability.
 They have developed and optimized over millions of years of evolution.

 2 Importance of systematics and taxonomy for biology